 The architects of the square, Studio MAS Architecture and Urban Design, have designed some truly impressive buildings in the city.
 One of the most outstanding and a favourite of mine, is the Circa art gallery in Rosebank, squeezed on to a dot of land on a corner.
 It makes a bold statement, and utilises that dot well.
 Another is the circular glass Joburg Council building at the top of Rissik Street in Braamfontein.

 Many agree that Kliptown Square is a grand gesture, but impersonal and non-functional, and now, a white elephant.

 The small museum off the square is the best feature of the development.
 It’s in one of the old hardware shops, and its presentation of events leading up to the 1955 meeting is informative and unpretentious, with locally made wire mesh figures leading the way through the exhibition.
-But these days it appears to be mostly closed.
+But, Covid19 aside, it appears to be mostly closed.
 Where are the city’s or Gauteng’s tourism people to promote this charming museum?